kdbn/yt_dl/README.md

 ## How it's working

-The script downloads all video links from the clipboard.

 1. Copy the link(s).
 2. Right-click where you want to download it.
 Select the desired quality.